MarcoPalomo/wp-mysql-helm-chart/README.md

-# Chart for the openshift 4.x training
+# WP+MySQL chart for the openshift 4.x training